 Like cisgender people (or people whose gender identities match the sex they were born), trans people can get pregnant or get someone else pregnant.
 Does this mean they need to use birth control?
-Well, yes — if a trans person wants to avoid unintended pregnancy, they might want to think about their birth control options.
+Well, yes — if a trans person doesn't want to get pregnant, they might want to think about their birth control options.
 The method they choose will depend on their anatomy and their partner's anatomy.

-If you or your partner are trans and you'd like to know how birth control can help you avoid unintended pregnancy, we've provided some helpful information below.
+If you or your partner are trans and you'd like to know how birth control can help you not get pregnant, we've provided some helpful information below.
 You can also visit your nearest The Right Time health center to discuss your personal needs in more detail and to get free or low-cost access to all the methods of contraception.